Thomas Verner Moore: Career

 In 1910, at the University of California, Moore published "The Process of Abstraction", based on research he had begun while studying with Wundt.
 Also in 1910, he joined the faculty of the Catholic University of America as an instructor.
 In 1915, he received his M.D. from Johns Hopkins School of Medicine, after which he worked as a psychiatrist with the American Expeditionary Forces in Europe during World War I. From 1916 to 1918, he founded and ran a children's psychiatric clinic in Washington, D. C. This clinic also gave psychiatric training to psychology students, making it the first school in the United States to do so as a regular part of the psychology curriculum.
 He then returned to the Catholic University of America, where he became head of the department of psychology and psychiatry in 1939.
+He had a great influence on the career of priest and sociologist Paul Hanly Furfey.
+He retired from the Catholic University of America's faculty in 1947.

+Benedictine Order

-Later in his life, at the age of forty-two, he left the Paulist Order and became a Benedictine instead.
-In 1924, he helped to found a Benedictine Priory (now known as St. Anselm's Abbey) in Washington, D. C. In 1926, he established the Saint Gertrude's School of Arts and Crafts, a school for intellectually disabled children, also in Washington, D. C..
+In 1919, at the age of forty-two, he left the Paulist Order and became a Benedictine instead.
+In 1924, he helped to found a Benedictine Priory, now known as St. Anselm's Abbey, in Washington, D. C. In 1926, he established the Saint Gertrude's School of Arts and Crafts, a school for intellectually disabled children, also in Washington, D. C..
 Moore and the monks of St. Anselm's opened a secondary school, then known as the Priory School and now called St. Anselm's Abbey School, in 1942.
-He retired from the Catholic University of America's faculty in 1947.

-Later career and death
+Carthusian Order

 In 1947, Moore traveled to Spain to enter the Carthusians.
 In 1950, he returned to the United States to co-found the Charterhouse of the Transfiguration in Sandgate, Vermont, the first charterhouse in the country.
 In 1960, he returned to Spain, where he continued to live as a Carthusian for the rest of his life.
 He died in Burgos, Spain on June 5, 1969.